sarvagnakadiya/superfluid-developer-dashboard/README.md

 ###### As you enter the recepient address, it will delete the stream and you will be acknowledged with transaction details.

-## When you choose getFlow / getNetFlow / getAccountFlowInfo
+## When you choose "getFlow" / "getNetFlow" / "getAccountFlowInfo"

 ###### You will be acknowledged with the flow details response <br>

 You can learn more about it on: <br>
 https://docs.superfluid.finance/superfluid/developers/constant-flow-agreement-cfa/cfa-operations/read-methods

-## When you choose check DAIx balance
+## When you choose "check DAIx balance"

 It will ask you the address whose balance you want to view